jackyzha0/quartz/content/blog/User State is State of the Art.md

 ## TL;DR
 LLM apps can embrace the complexity and plasticity of human identity to deliver unparalleled personalization.

 We're introducing a framework for modeling your users automatically and dynamically.
+And today we have a DSPy demo to illustrate a nascent version of this paradigm.

-All of us adopt different personas in different contexts--with [Honcho](https://honcho.dev) you can learn these user *states* so your app can better meet user need in every moment.
+All of us adopt different personas in different contexts--with [Honcho](https://honcho.dev) you can begin to learn these user *states* so your app can better meet user need in every moment.

 ## Fleet of Theseus